Translate

 ‘You know, Mireille, I could have walked from the flat to the MOD in twenty minutes, and I expect you are going to trundle me round St James’s, Pall Mall and Cockspur Street to get there.’

 Vollam, Savoy’s head doorman, instructs me to go straight to the Sorcerer room on the first floor, hidden away in the hotel’s beating heart.
-It is themed in scarlet and black, dominated by a large circular table surmounted by an elaborate chandelier.
+It is themed in scarlet and black, dominated by a large circular table surmounted with an elaborate chandelier.
 Everything about the room speaks of M, her tastes, her authority, her transition, and her sense of danger.

 As I enter M is standing by the window looking down into Savoy Court.
 ‘Did you know Bond that this is the only road in London where we must drive on the right?’